NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Repository.md

 The Repository tool is where data files associated with each case in the current cohort can be browsed and downloaded.
 It also offers file filters for identifying files of interest.

+> **NOTE:** Filters within the Repository are applied to the files associated with your cohort.
+If your goal is to filter the cases within your cohort, use the filters located in the Cohort Builder.

 The Repository tool can be reached in one of these two ways:

 * Choosing the Repository link in the GDC Data Portal header